Queuni/Match3-Core/README.md

 - Clean up the deprecated alias and point callers to the new name

 - Improve test coverage for the helpers module to above 90%

+- Fix issue where empty input was not validated before passing to the parser